 All our members are invited to attend our National Video Call, held every two weeks at 8pm Sydney time.
 Details to join the call online, or by phone, are listed in our newsletter emailed to members every two weeks.
 The sender is: firstname.lastname@example.org – we suggest you add it to your contacts so the newsletter arrives in your inbox.

-We have held two National Conferences in Canberra, in 2015 and 2016, both followed by 2 days of lobbying in Parliament House.
-In 2016 we met with 24 Members of Parliament or their advisers, sharing our preferred solution of Carbon Fee and Dividend; hearing their views on climate and energy policies, now and in the future; and, in many cases establishing common ground, giving us all some hope that we can soon unite behind effective climate policy.
+We have held three National Conferences in Canberra, in 2015, 2016, and 2017 each followed by 2 days of lobbying in Parliament House.
+We meet Members of Parliament or their advisers, sharing our preferred solution of Carbon Fee and Dividend; hearing their views on climate and energy policies, now and in the future; and, in many cases establishing common ground, giving us all some hope that we can soon unite behind effective climate policy.
 Our March Lobby Days in 2017 were a great success and we plan more Lobby Days in March 2018 which will be announced when we have access to next year’s parliamentary sitting calendar.